adavidramos/JEO-Newsroom-Frontend/README.md

 A news-forward child theme for [JEO](http://oeco.github.io/jeo/), built for the [Earth Journalism Network](http://earthjournalism.net/).

+This project is under early, active development and is not ready for use.

 ## Project layout

 - `gulp/` _Frontend build config_